PBWD bases and shuffle algebra realizations for $U_v(L\mathfrak{sl}_n), U_{v_1,v_2}(L\mathfrak{sl}_n), U_v(L\mathfrak{sl}(m|n))$ and their integral forms: Generalizations to the Yangian

 \section{Generalizations to the Yangian $Y_\hbar(\ssl_n)$}

-The PBWD bases for the Yangian $Y_\hbar(\fg)$ of any semisimple Lie algebra $\fg$ has been constructed $25$ years ago in~\cite{l}\footnote{See~\cite[Appendix B]{ft2} for a correction of a gap in the proof of~\cite{l}.}.
-While the Yangian deforms the universal enveloping of the loop algebra $\fg[t]$, that is $Y_\hbar(\fg)/(\hbar)\simeq U(\fg[t])$, there is a canonical construction of the \emph{Drinfeld-Gavarini dual} (Hopf) subalgebra $Y'_\hbar(\fg)\subset Y_\hbar(\fg)$ such that $Y'_\hbar(\fg)/(\hbar)$ is a commutative $\BC$-algebra, see~\cite[Appendix A]{ft2} and the original references~\cite{d2,g}.
-Following~\cite{g}, we have established the PBWD bases for the Drinfeld-Gavarini dual $Y'_\hbar(\fg)$ in~\cite[Theorem A.21]{ft2}.
+The PBWD bases for the Yangian $Y_\hbar(\fg)$ of any semisimple Lie algebra $\fg$ have been constructed $25$ years ago in~\cite{l}\footnote{See~\cite[Appendix B]{ft2} for a correction of a gap in the proof of~\cite{l}.}.
+Note that while the Yangian deforms the universal enveloping of the loop algebra, that is $Y_\hbar(\fg)/(\hbar)\simeq U(\fg[t])$, there is a canonical construction of the \emph{Drinfeld-Gavarini dual} (Hopf) subalgebra $Y'_\hbar(\fg)\subset Y_\hbar(\fg)$ such that $Y'_\hbar(\fg)/(\hbar)$ is a commutative $\BC$-algebra, see~\cite[Appendix A]{ft2} and the original references~\cite{d2,g}.
+The PBWD bases for the Drinfeld-Gavarini dual $Y'_\hbar(\fg)$ were constructed in~\cite[Theorem A.7]{ft2}, following~\cite{g}.